RobertD502/home-assistant-flair/info.md

 | `rssi` | Connection strength of vent to puck |

 ### Room
+Changes made to rooms will only persist if the System is set to `Auto` (the opposite of controlling vents).

 Rooms are exposed as `climate` entities and have a `state` that displays the type of mode your house is in (`heat`, `cool`, `heat_cool`, or `off`).
 Note, you cannot change this state as it is a limitation of the official flair python API.
 Changing the temperature for a room climate entity will change the set temperature of the corresponding room.
 This change will remain for `until next scheduled event`, `3h`, `8h`, `24h`, or `forever`- this depends on the setting in the Flair app under Home Settings > System Settings > Default Hold Duration.